What is Smart Prediction?

 The core principles of our Forecasting tool are auditability and transparency of forecast data.
 Which is why we have opted out of developing any black box machine learning methods that are often difficult to recalculate.
 Instead our Smart Prediction functionality uses mathematical formulas you can trust.

-Smart prediction is just one value generation method that can be used to calculate your forecast.
-To read more about all of our value rule methodologies, please reference this article.
+Smart Prediction is just one value generation method that can be used to calculate your forecast.
+To read more about all of our value rule methodologies, pleasesee the ‘Setting up Value Rules in a Fathom Forecast’ article.

 Smart Prediction short term